 Little Change: While the percentage of modules with <2% degradation slightly decreased, the failure rate remained low, maintaining overall reliability.

-The mechanical stress sequence test for the PVEL scorecard 2024 subjects PV modules to a rigorous series of mechanical stresses to simulate real-world conditions such as wind, snow loads, and thermal cycling.
-This comprehensive test includes a combination of static mechanical loading, dynamic mechanical loading, and thermal cycling to evaluate the durability and resilience of PV modules under various mechanical stresses they might encounter throughout their lifespan.
+The MSS test in the PVEL 2024 scorecard subjects PV modules to a rigorous series of mechanical stresses that replicate real-world conditions, such as wind, snow loads, and thermal cycling.
+This test combines static and dynamic mechanical loading with thermal cycling to assess the durability and resilience of modules under various mechanical stresses they may face during their lifespan.

 2023 and 2024 Mechanical Stress Sequence Comparison